Timothy-Lloyd/cli-tools/README.md

 How to use:
 Edit the hosts file with the list of devices which are to have the single command entered and save in the format required by the application.
 E.G. SW1, 192.168.1.1
+Edit the vars.py file with your credentials.
-Once the hosts file is complete, simply run the application, it will ask for the command to be entered and then attempt to perform this on each line in the hosts file.
+Once the hosts and vars files are complete, simply run the application, it will ask for the command to be entered and then attempt to perform this on each line in the hosts file.

 *Originally forked from another source but I have used for so long I cannot recall.